 There is much more I could share about me but I won’t bore you to tears.
 Other than work, it’s good to know the following:

-We have two cat children, Sophia and Zoey.
-We adopted Sophia from one of my former students at IUS, and we rescued Zoey from an ash pond at Benjamin’s work.
+We also have two cat children, Sophia and Zoey.
+I guess that kind of makes us Zeigler party of five… We adopted Sophia from one of my former students at IUS, and we rescued Zoey from an ash pond at Benjamin’s work.
 Both of them have added tremendous joy to our lives.
 Haha!
-Yes, we are crazy cat people
+Yes, we are crazy cat people.

 I earned my Bachelor’s of Arts in Communication with a minor in advertising from the University of Tampa in Florida (Go Spartans!), and then went to the University of South Carolina (Go Gamecocks!) where I earned my M.Ed. in Higher Education and Student Affairs.
 I love the Ohio State Buckeyes!
 Although I didn’t go to OSU, being from Ohio allows me to be a die hard fan.